 12. The fabulous Drupkelders walk starts right at the gate to Forest Edge but you need to get a permit from SANParks.
 The trail takes you through indigenous forest down to big rock pools where you can swim.
 It should take about 40min to get there and there’s a steep section of about 400m (much harder on the way back!).
 Listen to the stream, see a half-moon cave where water drips from the roof – hence the name Drupkelders, or dripping cellars.
 There are a few rock pools and a small waterfall off to your right.

-- There are lots of things to do nearby, from forest hiking, a forest cycle route, a visit to the nearby historical goldfields of Knysna, Dalene Matthee’s memorial in the Goudveld Forest, whale-watching (best in June to November) and lunch at a restaurant that used to be the home of the Van Reenens of Knysna sawmill fame.
+- There are lots of things to do nearby, from forest hiking, a forest cycle route, a visit to the nearby historical goldfields of Knysna, Dalene Matthee’s memorial in the Goudveld Forest, and whale-watching (best in June to November).
 Read more about these in my post about things to do near Knysna.

 - There’s more info in the comprehensive booklet in your cottage at Forest Edge.
 The owners have listed boatloads of possible activities in the area with the contact numbers you need to make them happen.
 Think everything from abseiling, kayaking, cycling, snorkeling, kloofing, hiking, paragliding, sky diving, quad biking, marine wildlife excursions, forest excursions and more.